dwebprotocol/ddatabasex-client/README.md

 Wait for the client to have fully connected and loaded initial data.

-#### `corestore = client.corestore([namespace])`
+#### `basestore = client.basestore([namespace])`

-Make a new remote corestore.
-Optionally you can pass a specific namespace to load a specific corestore.
+Make a new remote basestore.
+Optionally you can pass a specific namespace to load a specific basestore.
 If you do not pass a namespace a random one is generated for you.

 #### `client.network`

-The remote corestore network instance.
+The remote basestore network instance.

-#### `client.replicate(core)`
+#### `client.replicate(base)`

-A one-line replication function for `RemoteHypercores` (see below for details).
+A one-line replication function for `RemoteDDatabases` (see below for details).

-## Remote Corestore
+## Remote Basestore

-The remote corestore instances has an API that mimicks the normal [corestore](https://github.com/andrewosh/corestore) API.
+The remote basestore instances has an API that mimicks the normal [basestore](https://github.com/andrewosh/basestore) API.

-#### `feed = corestore.get([key])`
+#### `feed = basestore.get([key])`

-Make a new remote hypercore instance.
+Make a new remote ddatabase instance.
 If you pass a key that specific feed is loaded, if not a new one is made.

-#### `feed = corestore.default()`
+#### `feed = basestore.default()`

-Get the "default" feed for this corestore, which is derived from the namespace.
+Get the "default" feed for this basestore, which is derived from the namespace.

 #### `feed.name`

-The name (namespace) of this corestore.
+The name (namespace) of this basestore.

 #### `async feed.close([callback])`

-Close the corestore.
-Closes all feeds made in this corestore.
+Close the basestore.
+Closes all feeds made in this basestore.

 ## Remote Networker

-The remote networker instance has an API that mimicks the normal [corestore networker](https://github.com/andrewosh/corestore-networker) API.
+The remote networker instance has an API that mimicks the normal [basestore networker](https://github.com/andrewosh/basestore-networker) API.

 #### `await network.ready([callback])`